Are you accepting new clients?

 What is your weekly availability like?

-I am not currently available on weekends with regularity.
+I see clients on weekends and weekdays.
 During the week, I have early (8am PST), mid day, and nights (until 9 pm) available.
-This availability is subject to minor changes impacted by my teaching schedule (semester based).
+This availability is subject to minor changes impacted by my teaching schedule (semester based) and face-to-face availability.
+On weekends, I offer face-to-face sessions on Sundays.
 I have found my availability capable of comfortably meeting most needs for both my NY and CA clients.

 What is the wait time to get an initial assessment?